DejanPopov/PlayStation1_MIPS_Assembly_C-language/README.md

 # PlayStation1_MIPS_Assembly_C-language

-MIPS Assembler can be found at:
+MIPS Assembler can be found at (Both for Linux and Windows) :
   - https://github.com/Kingcom/armips

-PCSX collection of tools, research, hardware design, and libraries aiming at development and reverse engineering on the PlayStation 1) can be found at :
+PCSX collection of tools, research, hardware design, and libraries aiming at development and reverse engineering on the PlayStation 1 can be found at (Both for Linux and Windows):
  - https://github.com/grumpycoders/pcsx-redux?tab=readme-ov-file